 - Beta measures the degree of responsiveness of expected return on a given security relative to changes in the market movement.

 - Beta helps to make the decision very smooth for the investors.

-- Beta value can easily do the interpretation of the finance for the investors.
+- Beta value can easily interpret the finance for the investors.

-- Beta value not only helps the investors but it also helps the management of the company to check its stock prices and as well as measures can be taken to minimize the same.
+- Beta value not only helps the investors but also helps the company’s management check its stock prices, and measures can be taken to minimize the same.

-- Beta cannot be considered as the best tool.
+- Beta cannot be considered the best tool.

-- Beta has limited predictive value in ascertaining future movements in share price vis-a-vis movements in the market.
+- Beta has limited predictive value in ascertaining future share price movements vis-a-vis market movements.

 - Beta is based on past trends and data.